mvdbent/onAirScanner/README.md

 Once a meeting found, it can then control the HueLights via API.

 ## Set up
-All we need for this setup is:
+What i used for this setup.
 Philips Hue Bridge v2
 Hue Bloom - Model: LLC011
 Browser - Safari, Google Chrome text editor - BBEdit, Coderunner
 Apple Automator.app

 **Create a API user in Bridge** [link to source](https://developers.meethue.com/develop/get-started-2/)